Israeli cease-fire with militants in Gaza appears to hold, despite new rocket launch

 GAZA CITY, Gaza Strip (AP) — A fragile cease-fire between Israeli forces and militants in the Gaza Strip appeared to be holding on Sunday after a five-day clash that killed 33 Palestinians and two people in Israel.

-In an early test for the truce, Palestinian militants fired a rocket into southern Israel on Sunday afternoon.
+In an early test for the truce, Palestinian militants fired a rocket that landed in an open area of southern Israel Sunday evening.
 Palestinian media said the launch was caused by a technical error as militants were trying to deactivate the rocket.

-The Israeli military said the rocket landed in an open area of southern Israel and did not immediately respond.
+Israel responded with tank fire on what it said were two military posts belonging to Gaza's ruling Hamas militant group.
+Hamas stayed out of the recent round of fighting, but Israel says it holds the group responsible for fire coming out of the territory.

 The latest round of Gaza fighting was sparked Tuesday when Israeli jets killed three top commanders from the Islamic Jihad militant group in response to earlier rocket launches from Gaza.
 Those killings set off a barrage of militant fire and the conflagration threatened to drag the region into another all-out war until Egypt mediated a cease-fire that took hold late Saturday.